licium/OCCP/docs/main.md

 # Motivation
 <sup id="motivation">[[^toc]](#toc)</sup>

-Why do we need content certification?
-What we are seeing at this moment is the convergence of a number of independent developments that will shape the future of digital media publishing and underscore the need for content certification:
+What has been our motivation to publish the whitepaper for the Open Content Certification Protocol?
+What we are seeing at this moment is the convergence of a number of independent developments that need to be addressed in order to shape the future of digital media publishing for the benefit of the cultural and creative communities.

 ## Disinformation and Fake News